ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 If you have a custom type that needs to be parsed from a string, you can implement this interface yourself.
 This is useful because it allows for reusable parsing logic.
 In this blog post we'll see how to use the `IParsable<T>` interface to build a generic [Reqnroll](https://reqnroll.net/) Value Retriever and Comparer.

+> [Reqnroll](https://reqnroll.net/) is the successor of [SpecFlow](https://specflow.org/).
+The solution provided in this blog post can also work with SpecFlow when using .NET 7 or higher.

-As you might already know, when working with tables in Gherkin scenarios, you can use the Reqnroll [DataTable Helper](https://docs.reqnroll.net/latest/automation/datatable-helpers.html) extension methods `CreateInstance<T>` and `CreateSet<T>` to convert a table into a single object or list of objects.
+As you might already know, when working with tables in Gherkin scenarios, you can use the [DataTable Helper](https://docs.reqnroll.net/latest/automation/datatable-helpers.html) extension methods `CreateInstance<T>` and `CreateSet<T>` to convert a table into a single object or list of objects.
 Similarly, the `CompareToInstance<T>` and `CompareToSet<T>` extension methods can be used to compare objects to a `DataTable` with expected data.

 These extension methods work great when your properties are only simple types like `string`, `int`, `DateTime`, etc. But what if you have a custom type that needs to be converted or compared?
 This is where [Value Retrievers and Value Comparers](https://docs.reqnroll.net/latest/extend/value-retrievers.html) come in.
 They allow you to define custom logic for converting and comparing custom types.